 The Children’s Rehabilitation Institute celebrates the dignity of every individual, serving children and families with neurological, muscular, and skeletal disabilities through integrated and state-of-the-art rehabilitation that empowers patients to reach their full potential and inclusion into society regardless of their ability to pay.

 We strive to be the world’s best pediatric rehabilitation system, within the context of promoting human values and culture that encourages the social inclusion of people with disabilities.

 Our institutional principles guide our work and are the foundation of everything we do.
 These values guide us to:

-After identifying a need for our comprehensive model of care in the United States, the TeletonUSA Foundation was established to raise funds for the construction and operation of the Children’s Rehabilitation Institute of TeletonUSA (CRIT-USA).
+After identifying a need for our comprehensive model of care in the United States, the TeletonUSA Foundation was established to raise funds for the construction and operation of Children’s Rehabilitation Institute TeletonUSA (CRIT).
 Modeled after the pediatric rehabilitation centers of the highly successful Teleton Foundation of Mexico, in November 2014 CRIT-USA opened in San Antonio, TX to serve patients and families from San Antonio and across the United States.
-As CRIT-USA succeeds in San Antonio, TeletonUSA will look to build additional CRIT-USA locations across the country.
+As CRIT succeeds in San Antonio, TeletonUSA will look to build additional CRIT locations across the country.

 Chief Medical Officer